Culture of Kashmir: Language and literature

 Kashmiri or Koshur (कॉशुर, 𑆑𑆳𑆯𑆶𑆫𑇀) is a language from the Dardic subgroup of Indo-Aryan languages, spoken by around 7 million Kashmiris, primarily in the Indian administered territory of Jammu and Kashmir.
-There are also speakers in parts of the neighbouring Pakistani territory of Azad Kashmir.
+There are also speakers in parts of the neighbouring Pakistani-administered territory of Azad Jammu and Kashmir.

 The official languages of Jammu and Kashmir are Koshur, Dogri, Hindi-Urdu and English.
 Kashmiri is recognised as a regional language in the state and is also among the 22 scheduled languages of India.

 Kashmiri has split ergativity and the unusual verb-second word order.

 Although Kashmiri was traditionally written in the Sharda script, it is not in common use today, except for religious ceremonies of the Kashmiri Pandits.

 Today it is written in Perso-Arabic and Devanagari scripts (with some modifications).

 The Perso-Arabic script is recognised as the official script of Kashmiri language by the Jammu and Kashmir government and the Jammu and Kashmir Academy of Art, Culture and Languages.

 Nowadays, the Perso-Arabic script has come to be associated with Kashmiri Muslims, while the Devanagari script has come to be associated with the Kashmiri Hindu community.